-All registered student organizations (RSOs) can review the RSO Manual under "Campus Links" on the home page of The Den (http://theden.sxu.edu).
-The manual contains information on the following topics: policies for maintaining Student Organization active status, budgets and the Student Activity Fund process, event-planning protocol, and all Student Organization policies and procedures.
+All registered student organizations (RSOs) are encouraged to review the RSO Manual under "Campus Links" on the home page of The Den. (https://theden.sxu.edu/) The manual contains information on the following topics: policies for maintaining Student Organization active status, budgets and the Student Activity Fund process, event-planning protocol, and all Student Organization policies and procedures.
+All RSO officers are responsible for following the procedures and processes outlined in this manual.